We’ve All Been Playing Along With a Distorted Reality, and We Need to Stop NOW

 Now that you understand what reality distortions look like and why we play along with them, let’s get into why they’re so important.
 Distortions create illusions, and without illusions, the Veil can’t exist.

 So what are the illusions?
-We’ll tackle those in the next chapter.
+We’ll tackle those in my next post.

 I'm always interested in knowing if my content resonates with readers.
 If you enjoyed this article, please click the "love" button.
 Comments are also appreciated.